Research

 Available at: SSRN

-“The Whisper Before the Shout: Market Consequences of Implied versus Actual Recommendations Revisions” with Mark Bradshaw, Chad Hamm, and Mark Piorkowski
+“The Whisper Before the Shout: Market Consequences of Implied versus Actual Recommendations Revisions” with Mark Bradshaw, Charles Ham, and Mark Piorkowski

 Under Review at The Accounting Review